 - 1. This SOP uses automated instruments which require only a small digested sample aliquot (approximately 5 mL) to perform the mercury analysis.
 The reference method requires purging the headspace in the digestion vessel, the addition of stannous chloride solution to the entire digested sample, and then analysis of the digested sample.
 It is a destructive technique in that the entire digested sample is used.
-Samples that are over-range require re-digestion and dilution in a subsequent digested sample was used during the initial analysis - 2.
+Samples that are over-range require re-digestion and dilution in a subsequent digestion batch.
+This SOP allows for dilution of over-range samples since only 5 mL of digested sample was used during the initial analysis - 2.
 This SOP specifies the analysis of MSD for precision, while the reference method specifies the analysis of a laboratory duplicate. - 3.
 A linear dynamic range (LDR) is specified in the reference method but not in this SOP.
 The Region 9 Laboratory requires any sample with a concentration above the highest calibration standard to be diluted and re-analyze. - 4.
-This SOP specifies that the MB acceptance criterion is less than /2 the QL and not the MDL as the reference method specifies.
+This SOP specifies that the MB acceptance criterion is less than 1⁄2 the QL and not the MDL as the reference method specifies.